Maine

 YoY change

-The following table shows all the essential figures regarding the Maine sports betting market for the current 2025 year.
+The following table shows all the essential figures for the Maine sports betting market for 2026.
 In addition to the monthly handle, revenue, and tax income, it also presents how such figures have evolved compared to the previous month (percentage in brackets).

 Month